midlantica/LovelyBunchOfCoconuts/content/grifts/undocumented.md

 ---
 title: 'Undocumented'
-claim: 'Undocumented'
+grift: 'Undocumented'
-translation: 'Illegal or New Voter.'
+decode: 'Illegal or New Voter.'
 ---